 - Step 3 Click OK.
 The group is created. - Step 4 Click Add Dashboard.
-On the displayed page, set parameters by referring to Table 5-12.
+On the displayed page, set parameters by referring to Table 6-12.

-Table 5-12 Parameters for creating a dashboard
+Table 6-12 Parameters for creating a dashboard

 Parameter Description Dashboard Name Enter a unique name to differentiate your dashboard from other dashboards in the log stream.
 The value can contain up to 255 characters and cannot start or end with a period (.).
 Only letters, digits, hyphens (-), underscores (), and periods (.) are allowed.

-Parameter Description Enterprise Project Name Select the required enterprise project.
+Enterprise Project Name Select the required enterprise project.
 The default value is default .
 You can click View Enterprise Projects to view all enterprise projects.
+NOTE An enterprise project can be used only after it is enabled.
+For details, see Enabling the Enterprise Project Function.
+Then, resources of this enterprise project can be removed.
+For details, see Removing Resources from an Enterprise Project.
 Add to Dashboard Add the created dashboard to a group for management.
 Group If this parameter is disabled, the created dashboard will be added to the system's default group.
 If this parameter is enabled, the created dashboard will be added to a group based on the group type you selected.
 Existing: Select an existing dashboard group.
 Create: Enter a dashboard group name to create one.
 Lite Mode Set whether to display the dashboard page in lite mode.
 If you enable this mode, the buttons for editing and deleting the dashboard and adding filters will not be displayed on the dashboard.
 If you disable this mode, the buttons for editing and deleting the dashboard and adding filters will be displayed on the dashboard.
 Add Chart Custom : Select log streams' charts to add to the dashboard.
 1. Click Add Chart under Custom .
 2. Select one or more log streams, select one or more charts by clicking their check box (), and click OK .
 On the dashboard details page displayed, adjust the charts as required and click Save .
 3. If there are no suitable charts or no charts at all in a log stream, click Create Chart to create one.

-Using Dashboard Templates : You can select a custom template (extracted from a created dashboard) or a system template (LTS's built-in template, which cannot be modified).
-In the Add Chart area, click Use Dashboard Templates .
+Parameter Description Using Dashboard Templates : You can select a custom template (extracted from a created dashboard) or a system template (LTS's built-in template, which cannot be modified).
+In the Add Chart area, click Use Dashboard Templates.
 2. Select a dashboard template and click Next .
 Select one or more log streams by clicking \square , and click OK .

-Step 5 The created dashboard will be displayed in the dashboard list.

-- Click Edit in the Operation column of the dashboard to change the dashboard name and lite mode. - Click Move in the Operation column of the dashboard to change the group. - Click Delete in the Operation column of the dashboard to delete it.
+- Step 5 The created dashboard will be displayed in the dashboard list. - Click Edit in the Operation column of the dashboard to change the dashboard name and lite mode. - Click Move in the Operation column of the dashboard to change the group. - Click Delete in the Operation column of the dashboard to delete it.